-National Grid provides Electricity and Natural Gas.
+National Grid provides electricity and National Fuel provides natural gas.
 A vast majority of homes in Batavia used natural gas to heat their homes.
 Unlike New York State as a whole, fuel oil is used exponentially less to heat homes in the City.